viamrobotics/docs/docs/try-viam/rover-resources/rover-tutorial.md

 ### Install Raspberry Pi OS

 Install a 64-bit Raspberry Pi OS with the [Raspberry Pi imager](https://www.raspberrypi.com/software/) and put it in your Pi’s microSD card slot.
+Don't forget to enabling i2c via raspi-config so that you can use the accelerometer on the rover.
 For more detailed instructions, check out our Raspberry Pi [installation guide](/installation/prepare/rpi-setup/).

 ### Attach the Raspberry Pi to the Rover